-Apart from the Incentive Scheme linked to fulfilment of the Ebro Puleva Strategic Plan 2007-2009 described in section 3.5 above, the Board has not adopted any other resolutions on remuneration referring to or affecting future years.
+At the date of this report, the Board has not adopted any other resolutions on remuneration referring to or affecting future years.

 This report is drawn up by the Board of Directors of Ebro Puleva, S.A. following the recommendations of the Unified Code of Good Governance in Listed Companies and is to be put at the disposal of the company's shareholders together with the other documents and information supplied at the forthcoming Annual General Meeting of Ebro Puleva, S.A.
-This report is issued on 25 March 2009.
+This report is issued on 25 March 2010.

 - 1. CHAIRMAN'S STATEMENT

 - 2. CODE OF CONDUCT

 - 3. COMMITMENT TO OUR EMPLOYEES

 - 4. COMMITMENT TO OUR CUSTOMERS

 - 5. COMMITMENT TO THE ENVIRONMENT

-- 6. COMMITMENT TO THE SOCIETY
+- 6. COMMITMENT TO SOCIETY: ACTIVITIES OF THE EBRO PULEVA FOUNDATION

 - 7. ANNUAL CORPORATE GOVERNANCE REPORT

-- 8. REPORT ON DIRECTORS' REMUNERATIONS
+- 8. REPORT ON DIRECTORS' REMUNERATION

 - 9. REPORT OF THE AUDIT AND COMPLIANCE COMMITTEE